 A look back before moving forward to 2023 keynote interviews

-Dr. Janaina [Jana-eena] Mourao-Miranda is a Professorial Research Associate within the Department of Computer Science at University College London (UCL).
-Dr. Mourao-Miranda leads the Machine Learning and Neuroimaging Lab within the UCL Centre for Medical Image Computing (CMIC), where she applies pattern recognition and machine learning techniques to neuroimaging data.
-A major theme within Dr. Mourao-Miranda’s research is uncovering the relationship between brain and behaviour.
+Prof Janaina [Jana-eena] Mourao-Miranda leads the Machine Learning and Neuroimaging Lab within the Centre for Medical Image Computing (CMIC) at the Department of Computer Science, University College London (UCL), where she applies pattern recognition and machine learning techniques to neuroimaging data.
+A major theme within Prof Mourao-Miranda’s research is uncovering the relationship between brain and behaviour.

-At OHBM 2022, Dr. Mourao-Miranda gave a keynote lecture on machine learning in neuroimaging and psychiatry.
-You can find a recording of Dr. Mourao-Miranda’s talk here.
-Below is an edited transcript of an interview conducted with Dr. Mourao-Miranda on June 17, 2022.
+At OHBM 2022, Prof Mourao-Miranda gave a keynote lecture on machine learning in neuroimaging and psychiatry.
+You can find a recording of Prof Mourao-Miranda’s talk here.
+Below is an edited transcript of an interview conducted with Prof Mourao-Miranda on June 17, 2022.

 Yohan Yee (YY): Let’s start with a bit of background.
 Can you tell me a bit about yourself and how you got to where you are?

 Janaina Mourao-Miranda (JMM): I started doing research during my undergrad in electronic engineering.
-I worked as a research assistant in a neuroscience lab in the north of Brazil, where they were doing electrophysiological recordings.
+I worked as a research assistant in a neuroscience lab in the north of Brazil that focused on electrophysiological recordings in animals.
 At the time I was fascinated by the similarities between brain circuits and electronic circuits.
-I was very lucky because I had a great mentor, who introduced me to neuroscience and really inspired me.
+I was very lucky to have a great mentor, Prof Cristovam Picanço Diniz, who introduced me to neuroscience and really inspired me.